Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Sharp bounds and efficient estimation

 For this, we show that minimizing the \emph{estimated} sharp upper bound $\hat{V}^{+,*}(\pi)$ with respect to $\pi$ indeed minimizes the true, unknown value function $V(\pi)$ on population level.
 Fortunately, our method only requires one additional assumption, namely, {boundedness of the outcome} $|Y|\leq C_y$.
 This is a very mild restriction and reasonable in practice.

-We express the flexibility of our policy class $\Pi$ in terms of the Rademacher complexity $\mathcal{R}_n(\pi)$, which is a common choice in the literature \cite{Kallus.2018c, Athey.2021, Hatt.2022b, Frauen.2024}.
-Importantly, parametric policy classes $\Pi=\Pi_\theta$ such as neural networks have vanishing Rademacher complexity $\mathcal{R}_n(\Pi)\in\mathcal{O}(n^{-1/2})$.
+We express the flexibility of our policy class $\Pi$ in terms of the Rademacher complexity $\mathcal{R}_n(\pi)$, which is a common choice in the literature \citep{Athey.2021, Frauen.2024,Hatt.2022b, Kallus.2018c}. \rebuttal{For example, the class of neural networks with bounded size and smoothness, e.g., with fixed depth, bounded width, and weights controlled by simple norm constraints (so the networks are Lipschitz and outputs bounded), has Rademacher complexity $\mathcal{R}_n(\Pi)\in\mathcal{O}(n^{-1/2})$.}